 Vancouver to Powell River – 4.5 Hours

 Wondering how to get from Vancouver to Powell River?
 There are actually a couple of separate routes, which are detailed below.
 However, the 1st route through Gibsons to Powell River, along the Sunshine Coast, is the quickest and easiest route.
+Powell River is an awesome long weekend getaway from Vancouver.

 Option 1 – 4.5 Hours